CarsonScott/Evolutionary-Logic-Learning/README.md

+# Rational Adaptive Learning Agent

-RELA is an intelligent agent architecture that emphasizes the importance of [high-order cognitition](http://condor.depaul.edu/cwren/courses/other/outmn444/ch7think.htm)
+RELA is an intelligent agent architecture that emphasizes the importance of [high-order cognitition](http://condor.depaul.edu/cwren/courses/other/outmn444/ch7think.htm) in humans.

 ### 1. Expressions